homsar/homsar.github.io/_posts/2025-08-10-murderbot.md

 in principle I might have been interested in watching Foundation, but at this point I'd rather not.

+I hope Martha Wells got paid well for the rights and the production credit, and that lots of people go and read the books off the back of watching this, as I don't think the adaptation in itself does anything to advance the vision that she set out in the books.

 If you are curious,
 I'd definitely recommend the books.
 At least try the first four novellas,